itsMapleLeaf/lovenote/content/timelines/ryder/the_first_day.md

 She calls for the elevator, and the big sliding doors open up right away.
 Then she hits the button for the third floor.

-Thank fuck she remembered the floor, because I sure as hell didn't.
+Thank god she remembered the floor, because I sure as hell didn't.

-We lean back against the elevator wall.
+[background:elevator_interior.png] We lean back against the elevator wall.
 My stomach falls as it rises.

 I take a sip from my can of iced vanilla coffee.
 Simultaneously, she sips from her can of macha green tea.